The Australian plague locust landholder control strategies for NSW

 It is best-practice to use all of the spray that has been mixed to treat locusts.
 To dispose of unused pesticides, first dilute and then dispose of in an environmentally responsible manner, such as in a disposal pit.
 Always follow the label instructions when carrying out this procedure.

-Other publications are available from I&I NSW offices or the web site:
+Other publications are available from NSW DPI offices or the web site: